aimms/how-to/C_Language/133-External-Functions-InputData.rst

 .. code-block:: aimms

-    EXTERNAL PROCEDURE
-      identifier  :  getInt
+    ExternalFunction getInt {
-      arguments   :  (hndl,anint)
-      dll name    :  DLL_Filename
-      return type :  integer
-      encoding    :  DLL_Encoding
+        Arguments: (hndl,anint);
+        DllName: DLL_Filename;
+        ReturnType: integer;
-      body call   :  getInt(integer : hndl,
+        BodyCall: getInt(integer : hndl,integer : anint);
-                           integer : anint
-                         )

-      DECLARATION SECTION

-        PARAMETER:
-           identifier :  hndl
+        Parameter hndl {
-           property   :  Input ;

-        PARAMETER:
+            Property: Input;
+        }
-           identifier :  anint
+        Parameter anint {
-           property   :  Output ;

-      ENDSECTION  ;

-    ENDPROCEDURE  ;
+            Property: Output;
+        }
+    }

 Let's check each of the attributes of this external function.

 * First, the file in which the DLL is stored.
-Here, DLL_Filename is a string parameter that is defined based on the running platform, 32 or 64 bits (See also <a title="get-platformarchitecture-information-in-aimms" href="http://blog.aimms.com/2012/07/get-platformarchitecture-information-in-aimms/">get platformarchitecture information in aimms</a>)
+Here, ``DLL_Filename`` is a string parameter that is defined based on the running platform, 32 or 64 bits (See also http://blog.aimms.com/2012/07/get-platformarchitecture-information-in-aimms/)
-* Second, the return type, which is typically an int or a double.
+* Second, the return type, which is typically an ``int`` or a ``double``.
 * Third, the character encoding - we compiled it using wide chars (by defining the preprocessor macro UNICODE) which corresponds to the UTF16-LE encoding on Windows.
-See also the <a title="Unicode organization" href="http://www.unicode.org/">Unicode organization</a>.
+See also http://www.unicode.org/.
 * Fourth and most importantly, the body call.
 We know the name of the C++ function to be called, as we have developed the library ourselves.
-However, when a DLL is supplied to you, you can check the available functions using depends.exe from <a title="www.dependencywalker.com" href="http://www.dependencywalker.com">www.dependencywalker.com</a>.
+However, when a DLL is supplied to you, you can check the available functions using depends.exe from http://www.dependencywalker.com.
 In addition, you will need to map the arguments.
 More information about this can be found in the AIMMS Language Reference (starting in the paragraph "The BODY CALL attribute").

 Step 2, wrapping it in an AIMMS procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: aimms

-  PROCEDURE
-    identifier :  int
+    Procedure int {
-    arguments  :  (hndl,anint)

-    DECLARATION SECTION

-      PARAMETER:
-         identifier :  rc ;

-      PARAMETER:
-         identifier :  hndl
-         property   :  Input ;

-      PARAMETER:
-         identifier :  anint
-         property   :  Output ;

-      STRING PARAMETER:
-         identifier :  msg ;

-    ENDSECTION  ;

-    body       :
+        Arguments: (hndl,anint);
+        Body: {
             rc := getInt(hndl,anint);
             if not rc then
                   ErrorMessage( msg );
                   raise error msg ;
             endif ;

-  ENDPROCEDURE  ;
+        }
+        Parameter hndl {
+            Property: Input;
+        }
+        Parameter anint {
+            Property: Output;
+        }
+        StringParameter msg;
+        Parameter rc;
+    }

 By wrapping the external procedure in an ordinary procedure, we are able to define the error handling as we see fit.
 Now this procedure can be used to input the data.
 The following code fragment is taken from the function ReadData of the accompanying example: